 Latex Support Core

 Natural Latex comes from the milky liquid from a rubber tree.
 The liquid is harvested and then baked into a foam.
-Latex is an extremely durable mattress material, and will easily outlast polyurethane foam, which will break down over time.
+Latex is an extremely durable mattress material, and will easily outlast polyurethane foam, which breaks down over time.
 A good quality latex support core will last over 20 years – throughout your child’s childhood and beyond.

 Latex is resilient, with a tendency to spring back to its original position and adjust to different body weight and sleeping positions.
 Latex is able to maintain its comfort for a long time without body impressions or sagging.
 And as with pocketed coils, you don’t get the motion transfer like you do with innersprings.